|UPDATED: September 12, 2023 CONTACT|

 WHY DID I CHOOSE A BMW BOLT PATTERN?

 The reason I decided on a BMW bolt pattern with custom adapters is because there are MANY more wheel styles to choose from for a BMW bolt pattern than for a Volvo 240.
-So shopping for something I liked was easier.
+So shopping for something I liked was so much easier.

 Nowadays adapting non-Volvo wheels can sometimes also be done by using custom re-drilled front 240 hubs instead of adapters.
 This option is offered at https://www.bneshop.com/.
 Re-drilling a 240 hub from original 5 x 108 mm is limited to certain bolt patterns due to the size of the Volvo hub.
 A BMW bolt pattern of 5 x 120 mm is too large to be drilled into a 240 front hub.